Create a map

 You'll rename the layer so it doesn't show your name or initials.

-- Click the Washington-New York Route layer to display its four sublayers.
+- Click the arrow next to the Washington-New York Route group layer to display its four sublayers.

-- Uncheck the layer for Washington-New York Route (RouteInfo).
+- Uncheck the Washington-New York Route (RouteInfo) sublayer.

-The Washington-New York Route (Stops) and Washington-New-York Route (DirectionLines) should be the only checked sublayers.
+The Washington-New York Route (Stops) and Washington-New-York Route (DirectionLines) are the only checked sublayers.

-- In the same manner, move the Washington-New York Route layer to the second position.
+- In the same manner, move the Washington-New York Route group layer to the second position.

 You can also reorder layers by clicking the vertical ellipsis to the left of a layer name and dragging the layer to a new position.

 The new list updates with gastransactions, Washington- New York Route, and then Buffered Route.